Notice

 1000 S Forest Mall, Tempe, AZ 85281

-• Curious and Inquisitive: They love to learn, ask big questions and feel bored in traditional schools.
+• Curious and inquisitive: They love to learn, ask big questions and feel bored in traditional schools.
 They seek deeper intellectual engagement.

-• Driven and Self-Motivated: They’re eager to take ownership of their learning, moving at their own pace to dive into topics that excite them.
+• Driven and self-motivated: They’re eager to take ownership of their learning, moving at their own pace to dive into topics that excite them.

-• Creative and Bold: They think outside the box, connect ideas in innovative ways and are unafraid to explore the unknown.
+• Creative and bold: They think outside the box, connect ideas in innovative ways and are unafraid to explore the unknown.

-• How are parents involved in this school?
+• How are parents involved?

 Parents play a key role in their child’s success.
 While you’re not required to teach, we encourage active involvement in your student’s education.
 We’ll stay in regular contact and always welcome your feedback.